Brennall/HFH-SRD/Chapter03.md

 While adventurers often wish to hire as many hirelings as they can afford, hirelings are not available in unlimited numbers.
 Indeed, in small villages or remote outposts, they may be not available at all.
 As with equipment, the amount available will be determined by the market class within which the adventurers are recruiting hirelings.
 The Hireling Availability by Market Class table shows how many of each type of henchman, mercenary or specialist is available in each type of market.
 Some values will indicate a percentage chance; this is chance of that type of hireling being present at all.
 One half of the hirelings (rounded up) become available within the first week the adventurers enter the market.
 One quarter (rounded down, minimum 1) become available during the second week.
 The remainder of the hirelings become available in the third week.

 EXAMPLE: Marcus is in a city of 20,000, a Class III market.
 He wants to hire a sage to decipher a strange book, and a company of heavy infantry.
-There is a 65% chance of 1 sage being present; unfortunately, the Judge rolls a 98, and Marcus can’t find one available.
-His search for the heavy infantry goes better, as the Judge’s roll of 3d8 yields 22.
+There is a 65% chance of 1 sage being present; unfortunately, the Judge rolls a 98, and Marcus can't find one available.
+His search for the heavy infantry goes better, as the Judge's roll of 3d8 yields 22.
 Marcus finds 11 of these in his first week of searching, 5 more in his second week, and the remaining 6 in his third week.

 PCs may sometimes find potential hirelings while on adventures.
 Otherwise, in order to find hirelings, the PCs must carouse in pubs, post notices of help wanted, hand out fliers, and seek out adventuring companies, mercenary brotherhoods, or professional guilds.
 These activities cost money.
 Each week that the adventurers are in the market for hirelings, they must pay the fee listed on the table below.
 This fee is per type of hireling.